 - You can specify how long to wait after the end of a failed scenario before removing the load generators from the account.
 This is useful if the collation did not complete successfully and you need time to determine why it failed.

-- Select the network profile.
+- Select a network profile.
 The network profile defines the connection between Controller and the cloud providers.
 Set the connection parameters in the proxy settings section of the Network Profile Manager dialog box.
 For details on how to create a network profile, see Network Profile Manager dialog box.

 - Click Save.